Suzuki DR650 Air Filter Page

 Secondary Air Filter

 Post 1996 DR650s have a secondary air filter under the seat.
-These can be replaces with an upgraded aftermarket filter.
+These can be replaced with an upgraded aftermarket filter.

 Unifilter - 96+ air filters NU-4130FO - also mini secondary filter